sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/syllabus.md

 MA251 is an introduction to number theory, a branch of mathematics that studies the integers (..., -1, 0, 1, 2, 3, ...).
 It's a remarkably mysterious field, where simple ideas quickly give way to questions that may remain unanswered for centuries.
 While foundational ideas in number theory form the *content* of the course, the course may in fact be better described as an invitation to a particular mode of thinking: mathematical proofs.
 Reading, understanding, and writing proofs are all skills that take substantial practice to master, and perhaps the foremost goal for MA251 is starting to develop some facility with these skills.

+## Personal Note

 I'd like to include a personal note here.
 When I took a course analogous to MA251 as an undergraduate, it felt entirely unlike any math class I had ever taken before.
 In my mathematical career up until that point, it had felt like math was about doing increasingly sophisticated calculations by hand.
 Suddenly, I found myself facing material where calculations were peripheral and abstraction was central.
-It was unquestionably the hardest math class I had taken up until that point.
-But it was also incredibly rewarding.
+It was unquestionably the hardest math class I had taken up until that point, but it was also incredibly rewarding.
 It was this class, in fact, that made me switch my major to mathematics.

 To sum up, then, I have three hopes for you in this class: